Home Care Software Solutions – Choosing a Home Care Software Vendor

 Complete your Due Diligence

-If there’s something that’s critical to your business, ensure you share that with prospective Hospice or Home Health software vendors.
+If there’s something that’s critical to your business, ensure you share that with prospective home care software vendors.
 It’s in your best interest to be honest and forthright with your requirements and needs.
 Ensure your goals and that of your vendor align.

 Software is Important… Relationship May be More Important.